chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 Vagrant
 -----------------------------------------------------
-This can be done via the arguments API:
+This license acceptance can be done via the arguments API:

 .. code-block:: ruby